Singles Safari - Kenya

 Day 5, Monday: Amboseli - Mt.
 Kenya

-After an early breakfast we head for Nairobi, “The City Under The Sun” for an early
+After an early breakfast we head for Nairobi, “The City Under The Sun” for an early lunch.

-up-close view of the animals as they visit waterholes and saltlick.
+of the animals as they visit waterholes and saltlick.

 Day 6, Tuesday: